 No-till fields: Just like hotel guests, they prefer to be undisturbed.

-Iowa leads the nation in conservation tillage, which includes no-till practices.
+Iowa leads the nation in conservation tillage.
 After farmers are done harvesting their corn or soybean crop, they leave cornstalks and bean stubble on the ground.
 Essentially, they let the field hang up a “Do Not Disturb” sign.
 Because of practices like this that help reduce erosion, Iowa farmers have nearly met phosphorus reduction goals outlined by Iowa’s water quality strategy.

 Grassed buffer strips: More effective at filtering than great grandad.

 We all have that one person in our lives who can’t help but make an off-hand comment during a family gathering.
 They simply have no filter.
 However, grassed buffers are excellent at filtering out the unwanted—such as nutrients.
 Placed at the edge of fields and near streams, these thick strips of perennial plants can reduce nutrients from reaching waterways by 91%.
 (Oh, and Iowa ranks #1 in this practice, too!)

 Cover crops: From cereal rye to oats—it’s radish.